banks/secint/README.md

 is enough for that workload to exchange it for some arbitrary other secret data like initial TLS certificates or longer-lived tokens.

-Production applications are likely to want to use something more fully features like [HashiCorp Vault](https://vaultproject.io) however this is a prototype of the simplest thing that could work without dependencies.
+Production applications are likely to want to use something more fully featured like [HashiCorp Vault](https://vaultproject.io) however this is a prototype of the simplest thing that could work without dependencies.